Minotaur IV

-Minotaur IV, also known as Peacekeeper SLV and OSP-2 PK is an active expendable launch system derived from the LGM-118 Peacekeeper ICBM.
-It is operated by Northrop Grumman Innovation Systems, and made its maiden flight on 22 April 2010, carrying the HTV-2a Hypersonic Test Vehicle.
+Minotaur IV, also known as Peacekeeper SLV and OSP-2 PK is an active expendable launch system derived from the retired LGM-118 Peacekeeper ICBM.
+It is operated by Northrop Grumman Space Systems, and made its maiden flight on 22 April 2010 carrying the HTV-2a Hypersonic Test Vehicle.
 The first orbital launch occurred on 26 September 2010 with the SBSS satellite for the United States Air Force.

-The Minotaur IV vehicle consists of four stages and is capable of placing 1591 kg of payload into a Low Earth orbit (LEO).
-It uses the first three stages of the Peacekeeper missile, combined with a new upper stage.
-On the baseline version, the fourth stage is an Orion 38.
-However a higher performance variant, designated Minotaur IV+, uses a Star-48V instead.
-A three-stage configuration (no Orion 38), designated the Minotaur IV Lite, is available for suborbital trajectories.
-The Minotaur IV has also been flown with multiple upper stages.
+The Minotaur IV vehicle consists of four stages and is capable of placing 1591 kg of payload into a low Earth orbit (LEO).
+The first three stages are decommissioned Peacekeeper missile motors.
+On the baseline Minotaur IV, the fourth stage is an Orion 38.
+The higher-performance Minotaur IV+ variant instead replaces the Orion motor with a Star 48BV fourth stage.
+A three-stage configuration (no Orion 38 or Star 48), designated the Minotaur IV Lite, is available for suborbital trajectories.
 A five-stage derivative, the Minotaur V, made its maiden flight on 7 September 2013.

-Minotaur IV launches are conducted from SLC-8 at Vandenberg Air Force Base, LP-0B at the Mid-Atlantic Regional Spaceport, SLC-46 at Cape Canaveral Air Force Station and Pacific Spaceport Complex – Alaska Pad 1 of the Pacific Spaceport Complex – Alaska (PSCA).
+Minotaur IV launches are conducted from SLC-8 at Vandenberg Space Force Base, LP-0B at the Mid-Atlantic Regional Spaceport, SLC-46 at Cape Canaveral Space Force Station, and Pad 1 of the Pacific Spaceport Complex – Alaska (PSCA).

+Description

+The Minotaur IV was developed by Orbital Sciences (now owned by Northrop Grumman) as part of the United States Air Force's Orbital Suborbital Program.
+There are three variants available: Minotaur IV, IV+, and IV Lite.
+Minotaur IV and IV+ are used for low Earth orbit missions, while Minotaur IV Lite is intended for suborbital launches, such as testing prototype hypersonic vehicles.
+The separate Minotaur V and Minotaur VI variants are also available, with the former optimized for high-energy trajectories such as geostationary transfer orbit or trans-lunar injection, and the latter intended for heavier low Earth orbit missions.

+The Minotaur IV family is derived from the LGM-118 Peacekeeper Intercontinental ballistic missile (ICBM), deployed from 1985 until 2005.
+The Minotaur IV family utilizes decommissioned Peacekeeper solid rocket motors, which compose the first three stages in all Minotaur IV rockets and derivatives.
+This relatively simple architecture allows Minotaur to be launched from essentially anywhere in the United States through the use of mobile launch facilities, although this capability has never been needed.
+Because of its use of decommissioned ICBM components, Minotaur IV can only be used to launch US government missions.